The Vibe is a high performing paddle that testers set aside often due to its hefty weight.

 The Vibe's 10-degree offset is optimal for recreational paddling, while lending high performance.

-Ranging from around $100-$165 depending on the compactability you select, the Vibe is on the middle-lower end of the price range seen in our review.
-However, we feel that the performance packed into this paddle makes it an excellent value.
-Although there are cheaper options (like our other Best Buy, the Bullet Proof Surf Alloy), its performance pales in comparison to the Vibe's.
+Prices range from around $115-$170 depending on whether you select the one, two, or three-piece option.
+No matter which you choose, the Vibe is on the middle-lower end of the price range seen in our review.
+However, the performance packed into this paddle makes it an excellent value.
+Although there are cheaper options (like our other Best Buy, the Bullet Proof Surf Alloy), its performance pales in comparison to the Vibe.

 The Vibe offers impressive performance for an introductory price point with a gentle catch and steady forward pull.
 Adjusting the paddle is simple and easy, thanks to a locking mechanism that is our favorite in the review.
 While it is a little bit heavier than other options, the three-piece version is the most compactable option in our review.
 If you're looking for a recreational paddle with high-performance points, we think this is a good pick.